SomethingCon/SomethingCon.github.io/src/pages/submit/index.md

 Important dates:

 - Now: Call for talk proposals opens.
-- TBD: Proposal submissions due.
+- Aug 26: Proposal submissions due.
-- TBD: Notifications sent for talk acceptance.
+- Sep 17-18: Notifications sent for talk acceptance.
-- TBD: Deadline for speakers to confirm participation.
+- Sep 22: Deadline for speakers to confirm participation.
-- TBD: Conference\!
+- Oct 25: Conference\!

 Submissions will be reviewed by members of our organizing team.